Crypt-Guard/CryptGuard/README.md

 * **Sensitive** is more resistant to brute-force; use it when you can tolerate higher latency.
 * Do not decrypt sensitive content on possibly compromised machines.
 * **Backups**: if you lose both the Vault and the passphrase, the content is unrecoverable.
+* **KeyGuard passwords**: use the integrated generator for creating strong passphrases for your encrypted files.
+* **Multiple vaults**: KeyGuard vault and main CryptGuard vault are separate - back up both if you use them.

 ---